Weardrobe: History

-On November 18, 2009, the community was acquired by Like.com.
-Accordingly, the site has undergone several changes, including the addition of search functionality that allows readers to find and purchase similar articles of clothing if they so desire.
-Subsequently, like.com was acquired by Google on August 20, 2010 for a rumored price of $100,000.
-The reasoning is said to be for the strength of visual search within the database of Like.com, which now supports Boutiques.com.
+On November 18 2009, the community was acquired by Like.com.
+Subsequently, Like.com was acquired by Google on August 20, 2010 for a rumored price of $100,000.

 Features

 Weardrobe provides members with the opportunity to create their own user profiles and post photographs of themselves.
-Members can create and view a virtual representation of their real-life closet by tagging clothing in the images that they upload to the site and translating those articles into color-coded items for organizational purposes.
+Members can create and view a virtual representation of their real-life closet by manually tagging clothing in the images uploaded to the site.